photoprism/photoprism-docs/docs/setup.md

     (disabled in read-only mode).

 !!! info
-    Due to popular request, our latest release supports PNG, BMP, GIF and TIFF files.
+    Due to popular request, our latest release supports TIFF, PNG, BMP and GIF files.
     Be aware that files those formats often don't contain useful metadata and are typically used for screenshots, charts, graphs and icons only.